gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 When you hit Save, and go back to your customerAdmin or workforceAdmin User, you’ll see that their permissions have been “Granted By Group” to the two Environments.

 ![A screenshot of the admin portal where the admins assigned to the Group have had updated permissions](../images/delegated-administration-in-pingone/updated-permissions.png)
-*The User’s Assigned Roles, Direct and Group*
+*The User’s Assigned Admin Roles, Direct and Group*

-> You probably also saw an error message pop up - we’ve just tried to assign the same Role twice to our Admin Users.
+> You probably also saw an error message pop up - we’ve just tried to assign the same Admin Role twice to our Admin Users.
 The highest amount of permission will win here: in this case, the Helpdesk Identity Data Admin Role that grants access to all Users in both Environments.

 Go ahead and refresh the admin portal for either your customerAdmin or your workforceAdmin.
 Not only will you see all 40 users in your current Environment, you’ll additionally be able to navigate into and see the other Environment too.